-For 2023/24 it is recommended that:
+For 2024/25 it is recommended that:

-- for supported expenditure, and for all capital expenditure incurred prior to 1 April 2008, MRP will, under delegated authority, be calculated using the Annuity Method over 50 years; - MRP for all self-financed capital expenditure incurred from 1 April 2008 will, under delegated authority, be calculated under the Asset Life (Equal Instalments of Principal) Method: - Where former operating leases have been brought onto the balance sheet due to the adoption of the IFRS 16 Leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and/or incentives, then the annual MRP charges will be adjusted so that the total charge to revenue each year remains unaffected by the new standard; - MRP in respect of leases and Public Finance Initiative (PFI) schemes will match the element of the rent or charge that goes to write down the balance sheet liability, to ensure that the impact on the revenue account is neutral; and - where loans are made to other bodies for their capital expenditure, no MRP will be charged but the Council would apply the capital receipt arising from the principal repayments to reduce the Capital Financing Requirement instead.
-In years where there is no principal repayment, MRP will be charged in accordance with the MRP policy for the assets funded by the loan, including where appropriate, delaying MRP until the year after the assets become operational.
+- For capital expenditure incurred before 1st April 2008, and for supported capital expenditure incurred on or prior to 1 April 2008, MRP will, under delegated authority, be calculated using the Annuity Method over 50 years. - MRP for all self-financed capital expenditure incurred from 1 April 2008 will, under delegated authority, be calculated by charging the expenditure over the expected useful life of the relevant asset, starting in the year after the asset becomes operational, or as the principal repayment on an annuity with an annual interest rate determined by the loan rate, whichever method is most appropriate. - Where former operating leases have been brought onto the balance sheet due to the adoption of the IFRS 16 Leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and/or incentives, then the annual MRP charges will be adjusted so that the total charge to revenue each year remains unaffected by the new standard. - For assets acquired by leases or the Private Finance Initiative, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability, and - For capital expenditure loans to third parties, the Council will make nil MRP unless (a) the loan is an investment for commercial purposes and no repayment was received in year or (b) an expected credit loss was recognised or increased in-year, but will instead apply the capital receipts arising from principal repayments to reduce the capital financing requirement instead.
+In years where there is no principal repayment on loans that are investments for commercial purposes, MRP will be charged in accordance with the MRP policy for the assets funded by the loan, including where appropriate, delaying MRP until the year after the assets become operational.
+Sufficient MRP will be charged to ensure that the outstanding capital financing requirement (CFR) on the loan is no higher than the principal amount outstanding less the expected credit loss.
+This option was proposed by the government in its recent MRP consultation and in the Council's view is consistent with the current regulations.